fatvdbergdotus/ai/data_science/glossary.md

 - **Terraform** is an open-source tool that lets you define and manage infrastructure (like servers, databases, and networks) using code instead of manual setup.
 By writing configurations in a declarative language (HCL), you can automatically create, update, and version-control resources across cloud providers, making infrastructure more consistent, reproducible, and easy to manage.
 - **Using SHAP values** means interpreting a model by measuring how much each feature contributes to a prediction.
 SHAP assigns an importance value to every feature for each prediction, showing whether it pushes the prediction higher or lower.
 This helps explain complex models, understand feature impact, and make results more transparent and trustworthy.
 - **Variance**: Variance measures how spread out the values in a dataset are from the mean (average).
 It tells you whether the data points are close together or widely dispersed.
+- **Volentary disclosure** is the act of willingly providing information without being legally required to do so.
+In data contexts, it means individuals or organizations choose to share certain data (e.g., preferences or feedback) on their own, often to improve services, transparency, or trust.
+To ensure appropriate disclosure and informed consent controls in data science projects, it is necesarry to provide clear, transparant and accessible information about data usage.